texas-robocamp/texas-robocamp.github.io/virtual/programming/simple_math_user_input.md

 **TODO** *Should we mention definition vs assignment?
 I feel like that's important information*

-This is very useful in programming, since you can easily decide is a number is even, odd, or a multiple of some other number.
+This is very useful in programming, since you can easily decide if a number is even, odd, or a multiple of some other number.

 ## Exercise 3.2.2: